mrfawy/ModernEnigma/README.md

 Modern Enigma Protocol:
 ====================
 * General Guideline:
-    * In this protocol we define a certain steps that has to be performed , for each step a certain algorithm will be choosed.
-As each step has it's own attack vectors and it's algorithm has it's volunerablities , each major version of this protocol will try to cope with that .Backward compatibility is not currently one of our main design goals.
+    * In this protocol we define a certain steps that has to be performed, for each step a certain algorithm will be chosen.
+As each step has it's own attack vectors and it's algorithm has it's vulnerabilities, each major version of this protocol will try to cope with that .Backward compatibility is not currently one of our main design goals.
     * Main design Goals :
         * Confidentiality
         * Message integrity